AurelienRibon/sliding-layout/README.md

 The library is **fully documented** (javadoc everywhere) to get you started quickly.

+**Note:**
+*The library uses the [Universal Tween Engine](http://www.aurelienribon.com/blog/projects/universal-tween-engine/) under the hood, so you need to have this library in your classpath.
+It is compatible with the revision 6.3.3.*

 ## Examples

 The following animated gif features an example of what can be done with the library.